TatjanaSikimic/python-forum-assignment/README.md

 - Login - Simple login method using username and password
 - Logout - Simple logout method, removes user session

+Also, service supports messaging system, using AMQP in the background.

 ### Project structure
 Every group of endpoints is separated by directory.
 Every directory includes these files: